metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 - `honor_labels` (Boolean) HonorLabels chooses the metric's labels on collisions with target labels.
 - `honor_timestamps` (Boolean) HonorTimestamps controls whether Prometheus respects the timestamps present in scraped data.
 - `http_sd_configs` (Attributes List) HTTPSDConfigs defines a list of HTTP service discovery configurations. (see [below for nested schema](#nestedatt--spec--http_sd_configs))
+- `job_name` (String) The value of the 'job' label assigned to the scraped metrics by default.The 'job_name' field in the rendered scrape configuration is always controlled by theoperator to prevent duplicate job names, which Prometheus does not allow.
+Instead the'job' label is set by means of relabeling configs.
 - `keep_dropped_targets` (Number) Per-scrape limit on the number of targets dropped by relabelingthat will be kept in memory.
 0 means no limit.It requires Prometheus >= v2.47.0.
 - `kubernetes_sd_configs` (Attributes List) KubernetesSDConfigs defines a list of Kubernetes service discovery configurations. (see [below for nested schema](#nestedatt--spec--kubernetes_sd_configs))
 - `kuma_sd_configs` (Attributes List) KumaSDConfigs defines a list of Kuma service discovery configurations. (see [below for nested schema](#nestedatt--spec--kuma_sd_configs))
 - `label_limit` (Number) Per-scrape limit on number of labels that will be accepted for a sample.Only valid in Prometheus versions 2.27.0 and newer.
 - `label_name_length_limit` (Number) Per-scrape limit on length of labels name that will be accepted for a sample.Only valid in Prometheus versions 2.27.0 and newer.
 - `label_value_length_limit` (Number) Per-scrape limit on length of labels value that will be accepted for a sample.Only valid in Prometheus versions 2.27.0 and newer.
+- `linode_sd_configs` (Attributes List) LinodeSDConfigs defines a list of Linode service discovery configurations. (see [below for nested schema](#nestedatt--spec--linode_sd_configs))
 - `metric_relabelings` (Attributes List) MetricRelabelConfigs to apply to samples before ingestion. (see [below for nested schema](#nestedatt--spec--metric_relabelings))
 - `metrics_path` (String) MetricsPath HTTP path to scrape for metrics.
 If empty, Prometheus uses the default value (e.g. /metrics).
 - `no_proxy` (String) 'noProxy' is a comma-separated string that can contain IPs, CIDR notation, domain namesthat should be excluded from proxying.
 IP and domain names cancontain port numbers.It requires Prometheus >= v2.43.0.